shiva/blog-posts/2009/2009-10-21-fun-with-an-iphone-app.md

 ---
-layout: post
 title: Fun with an iphone app
-categories: \[\]
 tags:
   - autodesk
   - iphone apps
   - Reviews
   - sketchbook
+description: Fun with an iphone app
+date: '2009-10-21'
 ---

 Got a new iPhone app called sketchbook, by autodesk.